 By its decision 1/CP.20, paragraph 16(b), the COP requested the secretariat to prepare, by 1 November 2015, a synthesis report on the aggregate effect of the INDCs communicated by Parties by 1 October 2015.

-How are intended nationally determined contributions communicated?
+What are nationally determined contributions (NDCs)?

-Under the Paris Agreement, a Party shall communicate its NDCs, in relation to mitigation efforts, every five years and each NDC should be increasingly more ambitious.
 Parties should also submit and periodically update adaptation communications, which may be submitted as a component of a nationally determined contribution.

 To achieve the objective of the Convention, Parties need accurate, consistent and internationally comparable data on trends in GHG emissions and on efforts to change these trends.
 Communicating information on the most effective ways to reduce emissions and adapt to the adverse effects of climate change also puts the world collectively on the path towards more sustainable forms of development.

-Under the Convention, all Parties must communicate certain information to the COP within agreed time lines.
+Under the Convention, all Parties must communicate certain information to the COP, through the secretariat, within agreed time lines.
 The two main elements of this information are the details on their activities to implement the Convention—that is, their climate change policies and measures—and their national inventories of GHGs.
 The required contents of national reports and the timetable for their submission are different for Annex I Parties and Parties not included in Annex I to the Convention (non-Annex I Parties), in accordance with the principle of common but differentiated responsibilities and respective capabilities.

 Under the Kyoto Protocol, Annex I Parties are required to include supplementary information relating to their implementation of the protocol.